Volscente/cheat_sheets/machine_learning/mlflow/mlflow_docs.md

 - **Model Version**
 - **Model Stage** - They are such as staging, production or archived.
 - **Annotations and Descriptions** - It is possible to annotate the model using markdown.

+# MLflow Pipelines
+## Definition
+The development and productionization of machine learning applications are made easier and more standardized by using MLflow Pipelines, an opinionated framework for structuring MLOps workflows.
+MLflow Pipelines also make it possible for machine learning engineers and DevOps teams to embed these models into apps and release them to production in a seamless manner.
+Pipelines are structured as git repositories with YAML-based configuration files and Python code.
+This offers developers a declarative approach to the construction of ML applications, which decreases the amount of boilerplate code.